1. What is a Cataract?

 • You may perform light exercise (treadmill, etc.) beginning 3-4 days after surgery.
 You may golf and play tennis after one week.
 Swimming should be avoided for two weeks.

-• You may carefully bathe but try not to get a stream of water directly into the eyes.
+• You may carefully bath but try not to get a stream of water directly into the eyes.

 • ONLINE INSTRUCTIONS: Click here for further cataract surgery instructions